-Labeled as Gampr by the shelter, our volunteers pulled as a sight unseen
+Labeled as Gampr by the shelter, a volunteer rescuer pulled sight unseen

-To understand the importance of proper identification, it is necessary to first have a basic understanding by reading What is a Gampr, then take a look at the Breed Description which also includes a mention about what is NOT a gampr.
-Finally, we describe the problems facing the breed with fighting dogs, or also known as Eurasion Gladiators, which leads to false labeling here in the US.
+To understand the importance of proper identification, it is necessary to first have a basic understanding by reading What is a Gampr, then take a look at the Breed Description, which also includes a mention of what is NOT a gampr.
+Finally, we describe the problems facing the breed with fighting dogs, also known as Eurasian Gladiators, which leads to false labeling here in the US.

-Since the beginning of AGCA, there have been ZERO club affiliated Armenian gamprs in shelters (that we have ever heard of).
-There have been very few re-homes but those were handled internally, usually with AGCA networking help.
-Occasionally, however, there are Eurasian gladiator types, in the Los Angeles area shelters that are improperly labeled as gampr.
-A few times there have been legitimate Gamprs, but more on that below.
+Since the beginning of AGCA, there have been ZERO club-affiliated Armenian Gamprs in shelters (that we have ever heard of).
+There have been very few re-homes, but those are often handled internally, usually with AGCA networking help.
+However, Eurasian gladiator types in the Los Angeles area shelters are occasionally improperly labeled as Gampr.
+There have been legitimate Gamprs, but more on that below.

-In the last couple of decades, many Eurasion Gladiators, falsely labeled as Gampr (per the breeder in Armenia), have been imported to the Los Angeles area, through other means than AGCA affiliation.
-Now, many years later, there’s a large number of these dogs who have reproduced and are still being called "gampr" when they were descendants of fighting mixes and other breeds.
-Many breeders and importers in the greater Los Angeles area own dogs who have been purposefully bred to be meaner, more aggressive and typically, extremely large.
-A lot of these dogs are later cast off when they no longer want to deal with behavioral issues and these dogs often end up in a shelter.
+In the last couple of decades, many Eurasian Gladiators, falsely labeled as Gampr (per the breeder in Armenia), have been independently imported to the greater Los Angeles area.
+Many years later, many of these dogs have reproduced and are still being called "gampr" when they were actually descendants of fighting mixes and other breeds.
+Many breeders and importers in the greater Los Angeles area own dogs who have been purposefully bred to be meaner, more aggressive, and typically, extremely large.
+Many of these dogs are later cast off when they no longer want to deal with behavioral issues and often end up in a shelter.

-To make matters even worse, now even the most well known breeders in Armenian are fraudulently selling mixed and fighting dogs to unsuspecting farms and homesteads in the US who think they are buying a Gampr.
-In the past, these breeders were more trustworthy and have had many great dogs but in the last two years have started participating in dog fighting and scamming buyers who do not know breed differences.
-AGCA is not affiliated with these breeders but is aware of the situation and is trying to combat it with public education.
+To make matters worse, even the most well-known breeders in Armenian are fraudulently selling mixed and fighting dogs to unsuspecting farms and homesteads in the US who think they are buying a Gampr.
+In the past, these breeders were more trustworthy and have had many great dogs, but in the last few years have started participating in dog fighting and scamming buyers who do not know breed differences.
+AGCA is not affiliated with these kennel breeders but is aware of the situation and is trying to combat it with public education.

-Often these type dogs arrive at a shelter with short ears who look similar to a Gampr.
-Sometimes per the owner and at other times a shelter volunteer decides, they are labeled Gampr and made available for adoption.
-Through word of mouth, or the website, AGCA gets contacted often about these mixes.
-Our breed is a difficult breed for some to understand, and understandably so, many shelters do not know the breed, nor do they understand the placement risks or appropriate behavior.
+Often these type of dogs arrive at a shelter with short ears that look similar to a Gampr.
+Sometimes per the owner, and at other times a shelter volunteer decides, they are labeled Gampr and made available for adoption.
+AGCA often gets contacted about these mixes through word of mouth or the website.
+Our breed is difficult for some to understand, and understandably so, many shelters do not know the breed, nor do most understand the placement risks or appropriate behavior.

-Gladiator dogs are not Gamprs, they are not livestock guardian dogs.
-When Gladiator dogs need pulling from shelters it is a difficult situation since these dogs typically do not normally possess the correct instincts for self control, gentleness with children or livestock.
-Therefore, placing in homes with children, livestock or individuals who lack serious dog behavior knowledge, is incredibly risky, since they are no longer Gampr nor do they have the trusted, inherent traits of our breed.
-Some of these dogs may in fact be great dogs, but it's a risky decision to make.
+Gladiator dogs are not Gamprs; they are not livestock guardian dogs.
+When Gladiator dogs need pulling from shelters, it is a problematic situation since these dogs typically do not possess the correct instincts for self-control and gentleness with children or livestock.
+Therefore, placing in homes with children, livestock, or individuals who lack profound dog behavior knowledge is incredibly risky since they are no longer Gampr Some of these dogs may be great dogs, but it's a risky decision.

 The same dog in the photo above, after pick up from the shelter, obviously not a Gampr, but rehomed anyway.
 Afterwards, the dog ended up attacking her owner twice, unfortunately resulting in euthanasia.